-In college, Greg always admired photographers.
-Surrounded by creatives and immersed in a photography lab, Greg’s thoughts became a mantra.
-“If they can do it, why can’t I?” made up his internal monologue… and soon, he purchased his first camera.
-With DSLR in hand, Greg undertook a number of odd jobs, photographing weddings, portraits, and local parties.
+At university, Greg always admired photographers.
+Surrounded by creatives and immersed in a photography lab, Greg’s thoughts became a mantra. “_If they can do it, why can’t I?” _made up his internal monologue… and soon, he purchased his first camera.
+With DSLR in hand, Greg undertook a number of odd jobs, photographing weddings, portraits and local parties.
 But it wasn’t until he photographed a band called The Nice Guys that he found the right combination of exhilarating and fulfilling – this was something of which he could be proud.
 “It was one of the first times that I felt a rush with my camera in hand.
 After this show, I made every possible effort to shoot live music full time.”

 Finding your style

 Greg’s affinity for black and white photography came about after he took a class on Film Noir.
-This style resonated with him like no other, and he began injecting the cornerstones of Film Noir into his personal projects.
-“Those cornerstones revolve around low key lighting, film grain, intense shadows, and moody black and white imagery.
+This style resonated with him like no other and he began injecting the cornerstones of Film Noir into his personal projects.
+“Those cornerstones revolve around low key lighting, film grain, intense shadows and moody black and white imagery.
 I even changed my company name to a moniker that involves this very term (Greg Noir was taken – total bummer).”

 When Greg got into music photography, he couldn’t help but bring this style with him.
-For Greg, it’s not about not being able to nail the colors or defaulting to a monochrome look out of frustration – it’s about intuition.
+For Greg, it’s not about not being able to nail the colours or defaulting to a monochrome look out of frustration – it’s about intuition.
 Greg says he knows whether a photo will get the black and white treatment as soon as he clicks the shutter.
 It is a style he reserves for photos that really connect with him and tell a story.
 “The images that reflect Film Noir are among my best work because when I choose to edit and capture a photo in this style, it’s purposeful – there’s a meaning behind it.”